ewhicher/boomer/content/collections/pages/innovation-generator.md

                 text: Yellow
               -
                 type: text
-                text: ' means getting initial interest when in that mindset is harder but there is a high potential upside' -
+                text: ' means getting initial interest for that Persona is harder but there is a high potential upside' -
-        type: list_item
+        type: listItem
         content:
           -
             type: paragraph